adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Final_Report.md

 **29 JUL 2027: 0300**

-A wave of darkness covers the United States as power sub-station after power sub-station fails.
+A wave of darkness covers the United States as power substation after power substation fails.
 The cascading blackout ripples slowly cross the country, shutting down water, coolant, and industrial production systems in its wake.
 City after city, home after home, fall eerily quiet as air conditioners, refrigerators, freezers, fans, and electrical devices fall into silence.
 The people are scared, but with fully charged phone batteries and backup generators, the population remains calm.

 **27 AUG 2027: 1200**